pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 on the publication of new transactions.
 It uses a local database to store and index transaction information for easy access.

+The transparency log service supports these functions:

+- adding a transaction to add an artifact
+  - the transaction is added as the payload of a block and `add_block` is called on the blockchain component. the service now waits for the blockchain component to reach consensus with the other authorized nodes.
+  - when consensus is reached, the transparency log service will be notified by the blockchain component, which will:
+    - store the transaction in the transaction log database
+    - notify the caller of `add_artifact`

+- retrieving the latest `add_artifact` transaction
+  - this function takes the package type and PAD as input
+  - it uses those fields to search the transaction log database
+  - it will search for the latest `add_artifact` or `remove_artifact` transaction
+  - if the latest transaction is `remove_artifact` an error is returned
+  - otherwise the latest `add_transaction` is returned

+- searching transactions (for inspection)
+  - TODO: details

+- adding a transaction to add another authorized node
+  - TODO: details

+- adding a transaction to remove an artifact
+  - TODO: details

 ### Blockchain

 This component offers an interface to store and retrieve immutable transaction